 The club ran on an informal basis until 1978 when elected officials were appointed for the first time.
 This also coincided with the club’s move to a room in the local school.

 The club moved back to its original home at the Cedars in 1982 where it remained for the following 20 years.
 During this time it maintained a core of dedicated members.
-When the Cedars closed the club moved back to the local school, until 2011 when it moved to the George Ward Centre, Barwell
+When the Cedars closed the club moved back to the local school, until 2011 when it moved to the George Ward Centre, Barwell.
+In 2016 it moved again back to Earl Shilton and took up residence at the Earl Shilton Constitutional Club.

 The dawn of the digital age provided the club with a boost in membership as more people renewed their interest in photography.

 Today the club has a healthy membership of old and new members.
-Neville Jackson continues to attend the club that he formed and the annual ‘Image of the Year’ competition bears his name.
+Neville Jackson unfortunately passed away on 28th July 2019 at the age of 88 but he is still remembered by the club that he formed with the annual ‘Image of the Year’ competition bearing his name.